aagamjain04/notifications-page-main/README.md

 8.  **Correct Font Family Applied:**

-    -   Ensures that the correct font family, "Plus Jakarta Sans," is applied to the entire body of the notifications page.# notifications-page-main
+    -   Ensures that the correct font family, "Plus Jakarta Sans," is applied to the entire body of the notifications page.